flipz357/regesta-imperii-to-semgis/README.md

 - you can get up-to-date RI-snapshots in xml (see ri-crawler), scripts to convert the xml files into nicer json
 - do dependency parsing and NER (see src/ and src/data\_helpers.py)
 - scripts to plot heatmaps (see vis/)
+- use example scripts to create spatially grounded semantic medieval KGs (see more-tools/)
 - and more, also see below

 We recommend peaking into the bash script full\_pipeline.sh to get an overview over some central steps.